rubynetti/blog/_i18n/en/_posts/2018-04-16-rails-basic-dockerfile.md

 rails@container_id:/app$ exit
 ```

-In the next section, we are going to explore how to execute a Rails app inside the container.
+In the next section, we are going to explore how to run a Rails app inside the container.

 <hr/>